Evolution of color vision in primates: Evolutionary pathway of SWS1

 Further analysis has shown that 4008 out of the 5040 possible trajectories were terminated prematurely due to nonfunctional pigments that were dehydrated.
 Mutagenesis results also reveal that ancestral human short wavelength sensitive opsin remained UV-sensitive until about 80 million years ago, before gradually increasing its λmax by 20 75 million years ago and 20 45 million years ago.
 It eventually reached the current λmax of 430 30 million years ago.

 It is believed that middle and long wave sensitive pigments appeared after the final stages of short wavelength sensitive opsin pigments evolved, and that trichromatic vision was formed through interprotein epistasis.

 Early mammal ultraviolet vision, or ultraviolet sensitivity, included sensitivity in the wavelength ranges between 350 and 430.
 These wavelengths are shorter than visible light but longer than X-rays.
 In some rare cases, some modern day humans can see within the UV spectrum at wavelengths close to 310.

 In other animals that possess UV vision such as birds, ultraviolet sensitivity can be advantageous for courtship and reproductive success.
-This is because some birds have feathers with certain favourable colourations that can not be distinguished by human vision outside of the UV spectrum.
+This is because some birds have feathers with certain favorable colorations that can not be distinguished by human vision outside of the UV spectrum.

 It has been theorized that λ max-shifts might have been required as human ancestors started to switch from leading nocturnal lifestyles to more diurnal lifestyles.
 This caused their vision to adjust to various twilight settings over time.
 To identify the path from which short wavelength opsins evolved, increases in absolute max values were used by researchers with a limitation of approximately |Δλmax|<25 per step.
 This allows for subdivision of the 1032 potential pathways that were generated by analysis of first mutations beginning with any of the stable mutants: F46T, F49L, F86L, T93P, A114G or S118T to be narrowed down to 335 potential pathways.

 It was found that the last two mutations, F46T and T52F, occurred between 45 million and 30 million years ago as the absolute max for short wave length opsins was increasing from 400 to 430.